 Learn how to follow the instruments and not just the beat.
-Pulse the beat but express the music - that's what the best dancers do to wow us and it is something we can all learn to do when we listen:
+Pulse the beat but express the music - that's what the best dancers do to wow us and it is something we can all learn to do when we listen.
+Your aim is that anyone watching you dance cannot see chained sets of "moves", but an improvised "flow" of movement that follows what the instruments are doing.
+Video yourself until you are happy.

 Don't just dance the 8-count basic, dance to all of Count Basie

 Inject some style into your dancing by mixing your dance forms.
-The "old-timers" didn't just dance Balboa, they constantly adapted their style to the energy in the music.
+Many "old-timers" didn't just dance Balboa(shuffling on the spot), they constantly adapted their style to the energy in the music.
+I would not claim that any of this dance was authentic Balboa because I am clearly dancing to impress the watcher.

-Here I inject elements of tap and collegiate shag as the moment takes me.
+I introduce elements of tap and collegiate shag as the moment takes me.
 None of this is choreographed.

 See how I am always following an instrument and never just the rhythm?